cheryl-barnes/Predation_TrophicStability/README.md

 # PollockPredation
-Spatiotemporal variation in consumption of Walleye Pollock (Gadus chalcogrammus) in the Gulf of Alaska
+Spatiotemporal variation in consumption of Walleye Pollock (Gadus chalcogrammus) by major groundfish predators in the Gulf of Alaska

+Forthcoming